HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

-### Introduction to Test-Driven Development in AI Knowledge
+### Introduction to Test-Driven Building in AI Knowledge

 In the rapidly evolving field of AI, maintaining a consistent and reliable development process is crucial.
-Test-Driven Development (TDD) within the AI Knowledge platform enables a collaborative environment where Data Scientists, Data Engineers, Developers, and Business Teams can work together efficiently.
+Test-Driven Building (TDB) within the AI Knowledge platform enables a collaborative environment where Data Scientists, Data Engineers, Developers, and Business Teams can work together efficiently.

 !!! info "Access"

     This unified approach ensures that everyone operates from a single source of truth, significantly enhancing efficiency and agility across teams.

-#### Benefits of a Unified Development Approach
+#### Benefits of a Unified Building Approach

 - **Efficiency**: By aligning all stakeholders around a shared set of tests and outcomes, teams can avoid duplicative work and miscommunications, speeding up the development cycle.
 - **Agility**: With a shared understanding of objectives and metrics, teams can more rapidly adapt to changes in project scope or market demands without losing momentum.
 - **Value Delivery**: Continuous integration of feedback through TDD allows teams to iteratively improve the product, ensuring that enhancements and optimizations directly address user needs and real-world performance.
 - **Incremental Improvement**: As tests are run and re-run, they not only validate the AI’s performance but also guide further development, allowing for gradual enhancements that cumulatively lead to a superior product.

-This approach not only streamlines project management and development but also underpins a culture of continuous improvement and cross-disciplinary collaboration, driving forward the development of robust and effective AI systems.
-By implementing TDD, organizations can foster a dynamic and responsive development environment, ultimately leading to faster delivery of high-value AI solutions.
+This approach not only streamlines project management and Building but also underpins a culture of continuous improvement and cross-disciplinary collaboration, driving forward the development of robust and effective AI systems.
+By implementing TDB, organizations can foster a dynamic and responsive Building environment, ultimately leading to faster delivery of high-value AI solutions.

 ## Creating an AI with RAG Specialization Using AI Knowledge